deanmrk/CCM101-santos-deanmark/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

 # Docker Deployment and Lifecycle

-## The Commands i used and Explanation
+## The commands i used and Explanation

 1. docker ps
 This shows all running containers.